Boredom at Work

 9. Research Topics Quickly

-Give me a balanced overview of the pros and cons of remote work policies.
-Include perspectives from both employees and employers.
+Search for the latest trends in remote work policies for 2026.
+Give me a balanced overview of pros and cons from both employee and employer perspectives.

 10. Create Excel Formulas